Michael-MD/Ray-Tracer-in-Python/README.md

 ```
 git clone https://github.com/Michael-MD/Ray-Tracer-in-Python.git
 ```
 or simply zipping and download directly from github.
+You'll need some standard packages such as numpy and tqdm.
+I haven't included a requirements file since these are common packages and you likely have them already.

 ## 2. Usage
 ### 2.1.
 Creating World